-Jack Ciattarelli, GOP nominee, attacks N.J.
-Gov. Phil Murphy on crime, COVID-19 aftershocks
+GOP nominee Jack Ciattarelli attacks N.J.
+Gov. Phil Murphy on crime, COVID-19 fallout

 “This governor and this attorney general have disarmed our police with all these directives,” Mr. Ciatterelli said.
 “For the first time ever in the history of New Jersey, we have curfews along the Jersey Shore.
 When have we ever had to shut down our beaches and boardwalks at a certain hour because of unruly crowds that police now can’t disperse because of a juvenile justice reform measure?
 That’s not New Jersey.”

-In the months ahead, Mr. Ciattarelli said he will focus on all 21 counties in New Jersey, including its 2.4 million independents, “soft Democrats” who aren’t pleased with the Murphy administration and Republicans who are “charged up” this cycle.
+In the months ahead, Mr. Ciattarelli said, he will focus on all 21 counties and New Jersey’s 2.4 million independents, “soft Democrats” who aren’t pleased with the Murphy administration and Republicans who are “charged up” this cycle.

-Sandi Goldzweig, who lives in Paramus, said she didn’t really know Mr. Ciattarelli, but she’s sold.
+Sandi Goldzweig of Paramus said she didn’t really know Mr. Ciattarelli but is sold.

 “Any GOP nominee, anyone, I don’t care who.
 We need to get rid of the guy who’s in there now,” she said.
-“They don’t listen to anything that we have to say, that’s my frustration.
+“They don’t listen to anything that we have to say.
+That’s my frustration.
 How about taxes?
 And how about let’s have a little rationale when it comes to COVID-19?”

 Sign up for Daily Newsletters